Alyssa Delpopolo: 2025–present: The Voice Australia and upcoming music

-Delopolo's debut single, "Cruel", is scheduled to release on 5 December 2025, with further releases in 2026.
+Delopolo's debut single, "Cruel", was released on 5 December 2025, with further releases in 2026.
 She stated that through her music, she hopes to "inspire youth to just be themselves... to be able to give a message".
+Delpopolo appeared as a musical guest at the Carols by Candlelight concert on 13 December 2025.
+In 2026, her second single, "You Made Me Crazy", was released on 27 March and her third single, "My Forever Person", was released on 19 June.

 Artistry

 Delpopolo incorporates elements of jazz, pop, and R&B in her singing and cites Amy Winehouse, Elton John, Arctic Monkeys, and Yebba as influences.